fusionlanguage/fut/doc/reference.md

 you want to conserve storage space and use smaller types where possible.
 Not only reduces it memory footprint, but it's also cache-friendly, which is essential for good performance.
-Small integers are implemented in Ć in terms of _ranges_ specifying the lower and upper bounds, both of which are inclusive.
+Small integers are implemented in Fusion in terms of _ranges_ specifying the lower and upper bounds, both of which are inclusive.
 For example: